xzhao31/project/learner's-guide.md

 |node_sequence|the order in which your agent travels to each node.
 Does it stop at 5 nodes before arriving at its destination, or does it take a direct path?|
 |time_sequence|the time that the agent arrives at each node.
 For example, at minute 2, it arrives at node 2, and at minute 3, it arrives at node 4|

 ### Python code
 Now, we will take the data from all 3 files and construct the actual visual.
 We will use the files for a food bank network.
 You can access these files in the examples folder.
 Download them to your computer, then open the file space_time.py

+## Applications

+## Make your own!
+Now that you know how to make space-time diagrams for a simple food bank network, you should try to create your own network and use this method to model it!
+Just follow the examples for creating files, and work from there.